 Criteria of Policy H3 Site

 Sunrise Cottage The Old Nursery Winter Oak

-9. The site has suitable connection to the foul sewage system, or can demonstrate that connection is unviable and alternative arrangements can be made, in consultation with Severn Trent. sewer, connection unlikely to be viable.
-There is an aerated sewage system to the rear that could be connected to.
-Connection to main sewer may be possible but cost may be prohibitive for such a development.
+9. The site has suitable connection to the foul sewage system, or can demonstrate that connection is unviable and alternative arrangements can be made, in consultation with Severn Trent. sewer, connection unlikely to be There is an aerated sewage system to the rear that could be connected to.